 Donating to Sound Seekers couldn’t be easier; either click the link below or CLICK HERE and follow the ‘Donate Now’ button.

-Sound Seekers hold fundraising events frequently, their last a Christmas Concert.
-In July The Royal Military School of Music will be performing a Rock and Pop Concert to raise money for the charity.
+Sound Seekers hold fundraising events frequently, their last being a Christmas Concert.
+In July, The Royal Military School of Music will perform a Rock and Pop Concert to raise money for the charity.